 Their research suggested that adhering to a Mediterranean diet may improve sleep quality in older adults.
 The diet did not seem to affect sleep quality in younger people.

-The Mediterranean diet may also be helpful for people who are trying to lose weight.
+The Mediterranean diet may help people manage their weight.

-Following a Mediterranean diet involves making long-term, sustainable dietary changes.
+Following a Mediterranean diet involves making long-term, sustainable dietary choices.

-Generally speaking, a person should aim for a diet that is rich in natural foods, including plenty of vegetables, whole grains, and healthful fats.
+Generally speaking, a person should aim for a diet that is rich in natural foods, including plenty of vegetables, whole grains, and healthy fats.

 Anyone who finds that the diet does not feel satisfying should talk to a dietitian.
 They can recommend additional or alternative foods to help increase satiety.